cellistigs/Branch_Bound/docs/index.md

 #### Unit-testing rules of thumb ####
 * Modularize your code to reduce repetition and aid interpretability.
-* Fast deterministic function should be simple to test.
+* Fast deterministic functions should be simple to test.
-* Random functions can be tested in expectation, bounds etc.
+* Random functions can be tested in expectation, bounds, etc.
-* Longer running functions like optimizations (especially non-convex) are less suitable for unit testing.
+* Longer running functions like optimizations (especially non-convex ones) are less suitable for unit testing.

 ## Continuous integration ##
 You can have a remote server automatically pull your repo, build it, and run your unit tests with a free service (for public repos) provided by [Travic CI](https://travis-ci.org/){:target="_blank"}.
 This practice of automatically validating builds and tests regularly throughout development is called continuous integration.
-I have set up continuous integration for `git_template` repo.
-Check out the latest build here: [https://travis-ci.org/cunningham-lab/git_template](https://travis-ci.org/cunningham-lab/git_template){:target="_blank"}.
+Continuous integration is setup for the `git_template` repo, and the latest build result can be found here: [https://travis-ci.org/cunningham-lab/git_template](https://travis-ci.org/cunningham-lab/git_template){:target="_blank"}.

 To set up continous integration for your public repo with Travis CI (you will have to go through these steps if you want continuous integration for an imported git_template):
 1. Go to [https://travis-ci.org/](https://travis-ci.org/){:target="_blank"} .